 - gambling winnings

-- pre-CGT property which isn’t deemed to be post-CGT.
+- pre-CGT property which isn’t deemed to be post-CGT

 Records must be in English and contain the detail relevant to working out the capital gain or loss.
 Generally, records must be retained for five years after the last CGT event to which they relate.

 However, if the relevant details (amounts, dates, names etc) are entered on an asset register, the source documents can be discarded five years after certification of the entry.
-A registered tax agent (or other person approved by the ATO) is required to certify that the information has been properly entered in the asset register.
+A registered tax agent (or other person approved by the ATO) is required to certify that the information has been properly entered into the asset register.

 This article is for general information only.
 It does not make recommendations nor does it provide advice to address your personal circumstances.
 To make an informed decision, always contact a registered tax professional.